Islandora/documentation/docs/contributing/releasing-islandora.md

 7. Run `composer update -W` again.
 8. Commit and push the `composer.json` and `composer.lock` files to Github with a commit message of "Preparing for next development iteration".

+**Note to module maintainers specifying composer requirements:** please familiarize yourself with the [Next Significant Release Modifiers](https://getcomposer.org/doc/articles/versions.md#next-significant-release-operators)  so that module dependencies are as permissive as possible.
+Most often dependency versions should be tagged using the caret (^) so that bug-fixes and minor releases can be pulled in without updating their module’s composer file.

 ## Undoing a Release

 Dependencies mean that if you are going to release all of the Islandora ecosystem, **order is very important**.
 At any point, releases can be deleted, updated, and redone in Github.
 You can reach out to the community if you have questions.
 Note that if you want to 'redo' a release, you can follow these steps: